-Recognising that DwC only covers the core biodiversity metadata, extensions to darwin core are a common need across all communities.
+Recognizing that DwC only covers the core biodiversity metadata, extensions to Darwin core are a common need across all communities.
 The simplest way to do so is to create new terms in a new namespace and simply extend a regular dwc record with these terms.

 Often multiple subrecords for an extension is desired, such as many common names for a species or multiple images for a specimen.
 In order to share these richer, related records the star scheme is used, whereby an extension consists of multiple records, each linked to a core dwc record.
 Any number of extension records potentially from different extensions (e.g. images & identification) for a single core record is possible.